 The RFD scenario for the EA is based on actual activity in recent years along with reasonably foreseeable interactions of prices, markets, technology, environmental concerns, and viability of the potential oil and gas resource in the BMD (EA Appendix G).
-The RFD scenario predicts conservatively that approximately 25 wells would be drilled and 65-100 acres of surface disturbance associated with potential oil and gas exploration and production activities could be expected to occur in the BMD over the next ten years.
+The RFD scenario predicts conservatively that approximately 25 wells would be drilled and 65-100 acres of surface disturbance associated with potential oil and gas exploration and production activities could be expected to occur in the BMD over the next ten years; for this EA, the RFD scenario is assumed to also address the adjoining acreage where 10 parcels overlap the Ely District.
 Given this low level of activity, impacts - beneficial or adverse - would not be widespread.
 The stipulations and lease notices provide adequate protection for all site-specific resources of concern that were identified via the EA process, including public comments and input from the U.S. Fish and Wildlife Service (USFWS) and Nevada Department of Wildlife (NDOW).
 Beneficial socioeconomic impacts are predicted, in the form of increased jobs and increased spending in local communities, although these would be minimal due to the low level of predicted activity.
-(EA section 3.2.17, Socioeconomic Values).
+(EA section 3.2.18, Socioeconomic Values).
 Beneficial effects would also include revenue from the lease sale, the ongoing annual rent on the leases and any royalties resulting from production, 49% of which is shared with the State of Nevada and the county government.